Noah Syndergaard has a partially torn lat muscle with no timetable for return

 This development is the latest depressing installment in the multi-day saga between Noah Syndergaard and the Mets.
 It started on Thursday when Syndergaard was scratched from his scheduled start due to discomfort in his right bicep.
 At that point, the Mets said Syndergaard would get an MRI, and everyone assumed he would.

 But he didn’t.
-Syndergaard didn’t want to get an MRI, and told the Mets he felt fine after throwing a bullpen session on Friday.
+Syndergaard didn’t want to get an MRI, and told the Mets he felt fine after throwing a bullpen session Friday.
 When Mets GM Sandy Alderson spoke to the media after Sunday’s game, he said they decided to take Syndergaard at “face value” and let him pitch without an MRI.

 Here is Sandy Alderson discussing the Mets' decision to let Noah Syndergaard refuse an MRI last week. pic.twitter.com/DWbPpqLK8z